danikhan632/vortex_llvm/lldb/docs/use/tutorial.rst

 interrupt your inferior program, type CTRL+C.

 If you attach to a process, or launch a process with the "--no-stdin" option, the command interpreter is always available to enter commands.
-This might be a little disconcerting to gdb users when always have an (lldb) prompt.
+It might be a little disconcerting to gdb users to always have an (lldb) prompt.
 This allows you to set a breakpoint, etc without having to explicitly interrupt the program you are debugging:

 ::